EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

 \subsection{Sensitivity Analysis}

-Figure \ref{fig:eval_sen_infer} shows the average inference accuracy and energy consumption under different total numbers of inference requests.
-Note that, all the inferences arrive following a Poisson distribution.
-All results in this section are obtained on ResNet50 and NC benchmark. {\tt ETuner} consistently achieves higher accuracy than $Immed.$, while consuming significantly less energy.
-The figure also reveals that the energy saving offered by {\tt ETuner} increases as the total number of inference requests decreases.
-This occurs because when the number of inference requests decreases, {\tt ETuner} (achieved by LazyTune) will delay and merge more fine-tuning rounds to decrease the fine-tuning frequency, and therefore reduce the energy from execution overheads such as system initialization, as explained in Section \ref{sec:scheme_freq_inference}.
+Figure \ref{fig:eval_sen_infer} shows the average inference accuracy and energy consumption under different numbers of inference requests.
+Note that, all the inference requests are arriving following a Poisson distribution~\cite{mattson2020mlperf}.
+All results in this section are obtained on ResNet50 and NC benchmark. {\tt EdgeOL} consistently achieves higher accuracy than $Immed.$, while consuming significantly less energy.
+The figure also reveals that the energy saving offered by {\tt EdgeOL} increases as the total number of inference requests decreases.
+This occurs because when the number of inference requests decreases, {\tt EdgeOL} (achieved by DAF) will decrease the fine-tuning frequency, thereby reducing the energy from execution overheads such as system initialization, as explained in Section \ref{sec:moti_inter}.

-{\bf Data Arrival distribution.} In addition to the Poisson distribution, we also evaluate {\tt ETuner} under different arrival distributions for both training data and inference requests, including the uniform distribution~\cite{kuipers2012uniform}, normal distribution~\cite{altman1995statistics}, and a real-world trace from Video Timeline Tags dataset~\cite{huang2020multimodal}.
-As depicted in Figure \ref{fig:eval_sen_distribution}, {\tt ETuner} consistently excels in both accuracy and energy consumption compared to $Immed$., showing that {\tt ETuner} is adept at handling a variety of situations with different data arrival distributions.
+{\bf Data Arrival distribution.} In addition to the Poisson distribution, we also evaluate {\tt EdgeOL} under different arrival distributions for both training data and inference requests, including the uniform distribution~\cite{kuipers2012uniform}, normal distribution~\cite{altman1995statistics}, and a real-world trace from Video Timeline Tags dataset~\cite{huang2020multimodal}.
+As depicted in Figure \ref{fig:eval_sen_distribution}, {\tt EdgeOL} consistently excels in both accuracy and energy consumption compared to $Immed$., showing that {\tt EdgeOL} is adept at handling a variety of situations with different data arrival distributions.

-{\bf CKA stability threshold.} In our experiments, a layer whose CKA variation is less than 1\% is considered converged (as mentioned in Section \ref{sec:scheme_freezing}).
-In this section, we further evaluate the performance of {\tt ETuner} under various CKA stability thresholds.
+{\bf CKA variation threshold.} In our experiments, a layer whose CKA variation is less than 1\% is considered converged (as mentioned in Section \ref{sec:scheme_freezing}).
+Additionally, we further evaluate the performance of {\tt EdgeOL} under various CKA variation thresholds.
 Figure \ref{fig:eval_sen_cka} shows that decreasing the threshold will lead to higher energy consumption and also higher accuracy.
-This occurs because a lower stability threshold indicates a stricter layer freezing scheme, which means that fewer layers will be frozen during the learning process.
-However, one can also observe that the accuracy saturates when the threshold is low enough (e.g., 1\%).
+However, the accuracy saturates when the threshold is low enough (e.g., 1\%).